-- The rte_netmap_mmap() function merely returns the address of a DPDK memzone.
-The address, length, flags, offset, and other arguments are ignored. - The rte_netmap_poll() function only supports infinite (negative) or zero time outs.
-It effectively turns calls to the poll() system call made in a Netmap application into polling of the DPDK ports, changing the semantics of the usual POSIX defined poll. - Not all of Netmap's features are supported: host rings, slot flags and so on are not supported or are simply not relevant in the DPDK model. - The Netmap manual page states that "a device obtained through /dev/netmap also supports the ioctl supported by network devices".
-This is not the case with this compatibility layer. - The Netmap kernel module exposes a sysfs interface to change some internal parameters, such as the size of the shared memory region.
+- rte\netmap\mmap() merely returns the address of a DPDK memzone.
+The address, length, flags, offset, and so on arguments are therefore ignored completely. - rte\netmap\poll() only supports infinite (negative) or zero time outs.
+It effectively turns calls to the poll() system call made in a Netmap application into polling of the DPDK ports, changing the semantics of the usual POSIX defined poll. - Not all of Netmap's features are supported: "host rings", slot flags and so on are not supported or are simply not relevant in the DPDK model. - The Netmap manual page states that "a device obtained through /dev/netmap also supports the ioctl supported by network devices".
+It is not the case with this compatibility layer. - The Netmap kernel module exposes a sysfs interface to change some internal parameters, such as the size of the shared memory region.
 This interface is not available when using this compatibility layer.

-32.4 Porting Netmap Applications
+28.4 Porting Netmap Applications